-The budget narrative should correlate with the proposed project narrative and application budget.
+A budget narrative (i.e., budget justification) is required and should correlate with the proposed project narrative and application budget.
 A budget narrative for the collaborating WIC agency is also required.
-The narrative must justify and support the needs of the budget's direct costs.
+The narrative must justify and support the needs of the budget's direct costs, including, but not limited to percent effort for the PI, Co-investigators, other research staff, equipment, supplies, and incentives.